 | Union and labor relations compliance | Trade Unions Act, 1926, and Industrial Disputes Act, 1947, obligations around recognition, bargaining, strikes, and protected concerted activity. |

-Statutory compliance is the largest, most enforced, and most penalty-heavy of the four, which is why compliance and legal management is often used interchangeably with "HR compliance" generally.
+Of those four, what is statutory compliance in HR in India is the largest, most enforced, and most penalty-heavy, which is why compliance and legal management is often used interchangeably with "HR compliance" generally.

 What are the key statutory compliance laws in India?